ananya112/Alien-Invasion/README.md

 # CyberSecurityGame
 A prototype of a Cyber Security Game that is meant for two players

+README file is best viewed through gedit for Linux or in notepad for Windows

 Based off the content found in this github repository: https://github.com/m3doc/Cyber

 Instructions for installing the game